 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

-Part of an occasional series on innovative training and education models
+This is part of an occasional series of articles about innovative training and education methods

 There's the typical, summer-long, 9-to-5 in-the-office internship.
 And then there's something different.